ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 [ballerina/kafka] started kafka listener
 ```

-Then open another terminal and run the producer using the following command:
+Then, open another terminal and execute the below command to run the producer:
 ```shell script
 ballerina run producer
 ```

-Now the consumer will receive the data and prints in the console:
+Now, the consumer will receive the data and the received data will be printed on the Console as follows.

 ```shell script
 Records received